 - After the upgrade is complete, click Finish.

-It is recommended to run a short test on FortiClient EMS after the upgrade to verify proper operations.
+Running a short test on FortiClient EMS after the upgrade to verify proper operations is recommended.
 A simple test may be to:

 - Connect FortiClient on one or two test endpoints to FortiClient EMS.